object-oriented-python/object-oriented-programming/doc/source/8_inheritance.rst

     :lineno-start: 16

     def __str__(self):
-        return f"{self.notation}{self.n}"
+        return f"{self.symbol}{self.n}"

-This code uses `self.notation`, but this attribute isn't defined anywhere on :class:`~example_code.groups.Group`.
+This code uses `self.symbol`, but this attribute isn't defined anywhere on :class:`~example_code.groups.Group`.
 Why doesn't this cause an :class:`AttributeError` to be raised?
 One answer is that it indeed would if we were to instantiate :class:`Group` itself: